 #13 Make Up A Song Or Rap

 If you and/or your child are creative then give them the challenge of making up a song or rap to help them remember how to spell a tricky word.
+You could even give them a voice recorder so they can record it and play it back!
 Again, this is great for auditory learners but some kids will find this much harder.

 #14 Give Them A Spelling Swatter!

 Give them a fly-swatter, or just fold a piece of paper to make a fan like strip that they can use to ‘swat’ any of their spellings they see on a day-to-day basis.
 When they see one of their spellings (in a book, on a cereal packet, or where ever) they can swat it, and then check it’s spelt correctly.
 Who knows, they might even find it spelt wrong somewhere!